-The Alternatives to Opioids Act, also known as the “pot for pills bill” would also eliminate the background checks and fingerprinting associated with the state's medical marijuana pilot program, which would allow patients with a doctor's order to immediately access the medicine at a local marijuana dispensary.
+The Alternatives to Opioids Act, also known as the “pot for pills bill” would also eliminate the background checks and fingerprinting associated with the state's medical marijuana pilot program, which would allow medical consumers with a doctor's order to immediately access the medicine at a local marijuana dispensary.

 Currently, it’s a long and arduous process to obtain medical marijuana in Illinois.
-The state’s current medical marijuana pilot program requires a patient's fingerprint and criminal background check.
-Then, the patient must apply for the Medical Cannabis Registry Program with the Illinois Department of Public Health, a lengthy process that generally takes between six weeks and several months for approval.
+The state’s current medical marijuana pilot program requires an individual’s fingerprint and criminal background check.
+Then, the medical consumer must apply for the Medical Cannabis Registry Program with the Illinois Department of Public Health, a lengthy process that generally takes between six weeks and several months for approval.
 Officials from the Illinois Department of Public Health support the bill and say the background checks slow down their ability to process applications.

 “Opioids Kill People, and Marijuana Does Not”